x0xr00t/sl0ppy-lfi/README.md

 # Usage
 * `./sl0ppy-lfi-fw`
+* Choice 1 for lfi validator
-* Choice 1 for windows based lfi file checks
+* Choice 2 for windows based lfi file checks
-* Choise 2 for linux based lfi file checks
+* Choise 3 for linux based lfi file checks
-* Cboise 3 for linux & windows lfi file checks
+* Cboise 4 for linux & windows lfi file checks
-* choise 4 for PHP://filther encoding.. (fixed)
+* choise 5 for PHP://filther encoding.. (fixed)
 * Enter the lfi url when it ask for it like this.. http://server.vulnerable.com/index.php?page=`
 * Else as http://server.vulnerable.com/index.php?page=../../../../../../../../../../
 * Or any other lfi param or pages...